flectra-hq/flectra/doc/howtos/themes.rst

 .. warning::

   Be careful replacing default elements attributes.
-As your theme will extend the default one, your changes will take priority in any future Flectra’s update.
+As your theme will extend the default one, your changes will take priority in any future Odoo’s update.

 The second xpath will add a welcome message just after the navigation menu.